ardent-development/Clicker/README.txt

 The program works flawlessly on negative and complex numbers.
 It can operate on entire lists or matrices.
-It can also be automated, running many iterations internally, and returning the last value.
+It can also be automated, running many iterations internally.
 It has been tested on many hundreds of inputs, and produces expected results every single time.

-In summary, this program is one of the only and best dedicated recursive function executors for any calculator out there.
+In summary, this program is one of the only and best dedicated recursive function executors for the TI-89 Titanium.
 It is a stair step towards putting your TI-89 Titanium right up there with Mathematica and MATLAB.
 As always, it's up to you to harness its full potential.

   - created and refined with passion.